How Does Deodorant Work?

 How does deodorant work?

-There are two main glands under the arm that produce sweat: the eccrine and apocrine glands.
+Two main glands under the arm produce sweat: the eccrine and apocrine glands.
 The primary suspect is the apocrine sweat gland, present in both armpits.
 Each of the pits contains up to 50,000 glands.
 The average human produces around a liter of sweat every day.
 Members of the Corynebacterium clan manufacture enzymes that break down sweat into various acids.
-Many include Propionic and Butyric acids, and especially trans-3-methyl Hexeomic acid.
+Many include Propionic and Butyric acids, especially trans-3-methyl Hexeomic acid.

 Deodorant chemical structure